Discover Why Taipei is the #1 Place to Learn Chinese This Year

 Kaohsiung

-Taipei is notoriously rainy, but in Kaohsiung the weather is generally warm and sunny you can visit the beach pretty much all year round.
+Taipei is notoriously rainy, but in Kaohsiung, the weather is generally warm and sunny you can visit the beach pretty much all year round.

 People studying Mandarin in Kaohsiung can experience true linguistic immersion and enjoy the spectacular oceanside scenery.